d3uceY/minimal-dictionary/README.md

 ## Contributing

-Pull requests are welcome.
+> Note: Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please replace `https://github.com/d3uceY/minimal-dictionary.git` with the actual URL of your GitHub repository.
 Also, feel free to modify this draft to better suit your needs. 😊